FormIt360/autodesk-formit-360-web-help/Modify Designs/Work Planes.md

 When you change the world axes in the main sketch, or local axes inside a group, a work plane is associated with the X and Y axes.

-A work plane is a virtual 2-dimensional surface used as the origin for sketching elements.
-This work plane will stretch out to infinity and provide a surface to sketch on without snapping to elements behind it.
+A work plane is a virtual 2-dimensional surface used as a base plane for sketching elements.
+This work plane stretches out to infinity and provides a surface to sketch on without snapping to elements behind/below it.

 ## Modifying Work Planes